masipah/mayaworld.online/README.md

 # Welcome to [MAYAworld](https://mayaworld.online) online
-A concept, and reality!
-Uneven surfaces, please watch your step!
+A concept, a reality, and uneven surfaces!
+Please watch your step!